nktnet1/import-sync/README.md

 2. [import()](https://nodejs.org/api/esm.html#import-expressions) - ECMAScript dynamic import
     - this was the previous attempt at writing the dryrun
     - However, it relied on asynchronous code.
 Since COMP1531 is **fully synchronous** (including the use of [sync-request-curl](https://github.com/nktnet1/sync-request-curl) for sending HTTP requests), this became a source of mystery and confusion for students
-    - additionally, students had to append the suffix `.js` to their file imports in the project, solely for the dryrun.
+    - additionally, students had to append the suffix `.js` to all of their file imports in the project solely to use the dryrun.
 This resulted in ambiguous error messages and obscure dryrun requirements unrelated to the project
 3. [require-esm-in-cjs](https://github.com/SamGoody/require-esm-in-cjs)
     - this library utilises [deasync](https://github.com/abbr/deasync), which when used in NodeJS for Jest tests, could hang indefinitely as seen in Jest's issue [#9729](https://github.com/jestjs/jest/issues/9729)
     - since COMP1531 uses Jest as the sole testing framework, [deasync](https://github.com/abbr/deasync) could not be used as a dependency